bmxdemo/bmxproject/logbook/postings/20170802_C_Basin/index.md

 |**2'' Acrylic (on a 1/16'' sheet)**|
 |**Open**|

 Unusually, when the 300k absorber load is placed in front of the OMT, we see a damping of the signal.
-Let's examine this in closer detail, by taking some slices from the waterfall plot above:
+Let's examine this in closer detail, by taking some slices from the waterfall plot above.
+The green lines in the waterfall plot for the second and third sections correspond to the traces used below.

 ![alt-text](absorber_vs_no.png)